 Preparation: Cornmeal must be soaked in dolomite lime water (learn how here) for about 7 hours in order to release it’s stores of B3 and essential amino acids.

 Aka chick peas, this is actually a widely used flour in India.
 Garbanzo bean flour is a fantastic thickener for soups, stews and gravies.
 I personally have even made chocolate pudding using it (and it was a hit with children both inside and outside of my family).
 It does have a slightly beany flavor, but can be easily disguised.
-One of my favorite ways to use chickpea flour is in an Italian flat bread called Farinata (click for recipe and how-to video)
+One of my favorite ways to use chickpea flour is in a gluten free Italian flat bread called Farinata (click for recipe and how-to video)

 Nutrients: One of the most nutritious of all the legumes, garbanzo beans are high in calcium, phosphorus and potassium.
 Exceptionally high in iron and B complex and rich in essential fatty acids.